danijeldragicevic/american-flights-system-api/README.md

 - Client Secret: aAe889fE76d849a39c1fF0bd3d958882

 This API is subject to a Rate Limit Policy regulation.
 Only 20 requests per munte are permitted to all endpoints. <br>
 Also, daily database cleanup scheduler is in place.
-At 05:00AM UTC, all produced data will be replaced with the new one.
+At 05:00AM UTC, all produced data will be replaced with the fresh one.
 <br>

 ## To test the API